By Allison Parrish. Part of Computational Approaches to Narrative.

 Unfortunately, Twine 2 doesn’t currently support the ability to bundle media (like images, video and sound) with your story file.
 But underneath the hood, Twine is just a fancy way of creating HTML files, so you can use HTML tags to easily link to media hosted on your own website.

-and uploaded it to my own personal web hosting
+it to my own personal web hosting site.
+(Thanks,

-Now I can include the URL of the file in an <img>
+Wikimedia user Famartin!).
+Now I can include the URL of the file in

 Passage name: Ghost Lake